NTitterton/emojiplace/project_design.md

 5.  **Action & Communication:** The orchestrator parses the LLM's response.
     -   It logs the `thought` to a dedicated `CloudWatch Log Stream` for observability.
     -   It stores any new messages for other agents in the `AgentMemory` table.
     -   It invokes the existing `MessageHandler` function to execute the `place_pixel` action.
-This reuses the existing cooldown and broadcast logic, ensuring agents and human users are treated equally.
+This reuses the existing cooldown, logging, and broadcast logic, ensuring agents and human users are treated equally.
     -   It updates the agent's plan and state in the `AgentMemory` table.

 ### 5.2 Event Logging & Observability